kyleknaggs/watch-and-code-beasts-a-render-that-does-not-lie/readme.md

-# Beasts 3: A render that doesn't lie
+# Beasts: A render that doesn't lie

 My solution to Beasts 3, a problem that is part of the Watch and Code course.